Tonyl73/Tonyl73/README.md

 - I'm a Junior in Electrical Engineering
 - I chose my major because it's magic until it isn't
 - A fun fact about me is: I was originally a business major
-- What do I want to learn from EE 205?
+- What do I want to learn from ECE 205?
 How to be a better programmer
 - A book or movie I'd recommend is:  Godzilla Minus One (movie)

 <!--